Welcome

 Jeff DeBevec, curator

-For Belmont Village, the American Heroes project is an ongoing effort to recognize and preserve the stories of its resident veterans.
+The Belmont Village American Heroes collaboration with Sanders continues as an ongoing effort to recognize and preserve the stories of its resident veterans.
 The photographs and stories are formally displayed at Belmont communities and have become an integral part of the company’s culture.
-The collection is growing and now includes veterans of the Korean and Vietnam wars, as well as those who have served in peacetime.
-Since inception in 2008, the portfolio has grown to 1,017 portraits of Belmont Village veterans, arguably the largest collection of its kind in the world.
+The collection now includes veterans of the Korean and Vietnam wars, as well as those who have served in peacetime.
+Since its inception in 2008, the portfolio has grown to over 1,000 portraits of Belmont Village veterans, arguably the largest collection of its kind in the world.
 Sanders’ World War II portraits are featured in the award-winning book, The Last Good War, Faces and Voices of World War II, published in 2010 by Welcome Books.

-The exhibition presented at Midway International Airport is the first-ever public showing of the American Heroes collection, a unique collaboration with the Chicago Department of Aviation.
-The specially curated exhibit includes a selection of images of veterans from cities across the U.S. and a special exhibit dedicated to Chicago area veterans.
+The exhibitions presented at Midway International Airport and O’Hare International Airport are the first-ever public showings of the American Heroes collection, a unique collaboration with the Chicago Department of Aviation.
+The specially curated exhibits include a selection of images of veterans from cities across the U.S. and special sections dedicated to Chicago area veterans.

 Heroes Gallery